tsackton/taelgarverse/docs/campaigns/dunmari-frontier/session-notes/session-76-dufr.md

 players: [Seeker, Delwath, Kenzo, Wellby, Riswynn]
 tagline: in which the party navigates orcish diplomacy in Xurkhaz
 descTitle: The People of the Rainbow
+name: Dunmari Frontier - Session 76
-title: Dunmari Frontier - Session 76 Session 76 (DuFr)
+title: Dunmari Frontier - Session 76
 ---
 # Dunmari Frontier - Session 76